Reasoning over Semantic IDs Enhances Generative Recommendation: Experiments

 \subsubsection{Datasets and Evaluation.}

 Following prior works \cite{DecodingMatter, BIGRec, SDPO}, we conduct experiments on three real-world datasets collected from Amazon platform \cite{Amazon23}: Video Games (Games), Office Products (Office), and Industrial and Scientific (Industrial).
 The datasets contain user interaction histories with each interacted item is associated with rich textual metadata.
 For all datasets, we first apply 5-core filtering to ensure that each user and each item has at least five interactions.
 To control sequence length and maintain a consistent modeling setting, we truncate each user’s historical interaction sequence using the sliding window with maximum length set to 10.
 We adopt a temporal split to simulate realistic recommendation scenarios.
 For each user, interactions are sorted chronologically and divided into training, validation, and test sets with a ratio of 8:1:1, where the most recent interactions are reserved for validation and testing.
 This time-aware partition ensures that the model is always evaluated on future behaviors.
-Detailed dataset statistics are presented in Appendix~\ref{appendix:dataset_statistics}.
+Detailed dataset statistics of each category are presented in Table~\ref{tab:dataset_satistics}.
+The datasets span three different domains on Amazon platform with comparable scales in terms of the number of items and interactions.

 For evaluation metrics, we adopt Recall@K and NDCG@K with cutoff values $K \in \{5, 10\}$.
 We follow the full-item ranking setting, where ranking metrics are computed over the entire item set rather than sampled negatives, which is more closely aligned with real-world recommendation scenarios.